-Jeffrey Busby is the acting Vice President, Engineering, for TransLink, the transportation authority for greater Vancouver.
-He is responsible for capital project delivery, asset management, cost share program administration, and project development.
-He has more than seventeen years of transportation experience in the public and private sectors in both the US and Canada.
+Jeffrey Busby is the Chief Operating Officer at TransLink, the transportation authority for greater Vancouver, Canada.
+He has two decades of experience in transportation planning, engineering, and operations in the public and private sectors in both the US and Canada.
 Jeff holds a Master of Science in Transportation from the Massachusetts Institute of Technology and is a registered Professional Engineer.

 Mary is an Architect and Associate Vice President with HDR.
 With 20+ years of experience, Mary has led the design of many award-winning community recreation facilities, including aquatics, ice, fitness and more.
 As a key leader in the community and recreation sector for HDR, Mary is a certified Passive House Designer and also a LEED Accredited Professional.
 In addition to local venues, Mary has traveled internationally to give presentations on various issues related to sports, recreation, community facility design, universal design and also how community engagement is being integrated into the architectural process.
 In the past few years she has spoken at the Athletics Business Conference in Florida and New Orleans, the IAKS (International Association for Sports and Leisure Facilities) Congress in Germany, and the TAFISA (The Association for International Sport for All) World Congress in The Netherlands.